InformaticsMatters/pipelines-utils/README.md

 Some important notes: -

--   Files generated by the pipelines are removed when the tester is re-executed and is all the tests pass
+-   Files generated by the pipelines are removed when the tester is re-executed and when all the tests pass
--   Generated files are not deleted until the test framework has finished.
+-   The files generated by the tests are not deleted until the test framework has finished.
 If your tests generate large output files you may need to make sure your disk can accommodate all the output from all the tests
--   When you run the pipeline tester it removes any remaining collected output files
+-   When you re-run the pipeline tester it removes any remaining collected output files

 ## Writing pipeline tests